raftedproc/mipt-rust/problems/borrowing/bst/README.md

 In this problem, you'll write a binary search tree with a feature to find an n-th element.

+Tests are quite heavy, don't forget to use `--release` builds!

 ## Task

 Implement a BST with a default interface for collections you're already familiar with.
 You can use any perfect balancing algorithm (i.e algorithm that gives stable `O(logN)` asymptotic), but AVL is highly recommended since it's the easiest one.